Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] Name refactor of functions to make it coincide with what command is being thrown in order to determine if it is installed using which
 - [x] try refactoring the point above by using type, which recognizes alias and functions too
 - [x] Add aliases topycharm, clion, etc
+- [x] Add argument to dummy commit
+- [x] refactor installation bit to be installation order, which contains an integer that if it is greater than 0 means selected for install, and the integer determines the installation order
+- [x] Installations must be done by argument order apparition (add another column to installation_data to sort an integer that determines the order)
+- [x] declare variables like DESK, GIT, etc
+- [x] Split multifeatures in one function into different functions
+- [x] Create source in bashrc with file bash_functions.sh with all sources calls

 #### Axel